-When capital assets (infrastructure and improvements that are to be used in governmental activities) are purchased or constructed, the cost of those assets is reported as expenditures in governmental funds.
+When capital assets that are to be used in governmental activities are purchased or constructed, the cost of those assets is reported as expenditures at the fund level.
 However, the Statement of Net Position included those capital assets among the assets of the District as a whole.